 The approach from the meadow is fairly straightforward.
 Hike up the snow-field (or scree if late season) towards the huge chimney that splits the triangular north and more rectangular south sections of the cirque.
 As you begin to approach the chimney, work left onto the shelf at the base of the upper section of the formation.
 This is the area where the pines have established themselves, below the climbs but above the blocky section that meets the meadow.
 All the climbs begin from this shelf.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Summit Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Summit Wall:

 Featured Route For Summit Wall

 Triple Overhangs 5.10a 6a 18 VI+ 18 E1 5a Utah

 The crux of Triple O's is my favorite pitch in the Wasatch.
 Tremendous exposure, spectacular rock, bomber gear.
 While the 1st and 2nd pitches are not as memorable, the crux is all I needed to put this one in my top 3 all time.
 You can, however, start and finish on Vertical Smile, for a supposedly more consistent, and challenging variation.
 If Beckey did it first in 1962, you know it's good. ...[more]
 Browse More Classics in Utah